Al-Bikai'a

-Al-Bikai'a also spelled al-Buqei'a (البقيعة) is a Palestinian village cluster in the Tubas Governorate of the State of Palestine, that includes the three hamlets of Khirbet al-'Atuf, al-Hadidiyah, and Khirbet Humsa al-Fawqa.
+Al-Bikai'a also spelled al-Buqei'a (البقيعة) is a Palestinian village cluster in the Tubas Governorate of Palestine, that includes the three hamlets of Khirbet al-'Atuf, al-Hadidiyah, and Khirbet Humsa al-Fawqa.
 The area spans 29,250 dunams, most of which is covered by Khirbet al-'Atuf.
 It is situated on a flat plain surrounded by mountains and with an altitude of 50 meters above sea level.
 The total population of al-Bikai'a was 227 in 1997 and 1,850 in 2005.
 According to the Palestinian Central Bureau of Statistics, al-Hadidya had a population of 183 inhabitants.

 The Abu Bakr as-Sadiq Mosque is the only mosque in al-Bikai'a and is located in Khirbet al-'Atuf.
 There is one school, and one kindergarten.
 Most residents go to nearby Tammun for education.
 About 72.3% of the inhabitants are literate with women comprising nearly two-thirds of the literate population.
 Agriculture constitutes 95% of the labor force while the remaining 5% work in Israeli construction.